Largest City - Birmingham

 Nestled between Georgia (to its east), Florida (to its south), Mississippi (to its west), and Tennessee (to its north), Alabama enjoys the whole range of the geographical land features these other states are so well known for (including the majestic Appalachians Mountains in the north, plains at sea level, several rivers (one of the largest inland waterway systems in the country), and a coastline along the Gulf of Mexico.
 Needless to say, there are plenty of Alabama Attractions and Activities international students in Alabama can find to enhance their travel abroad experience.
 International students in Alabama find time to experience art and music festivals, enjoy sports (such as race car driving, golf, rock climbing, biking, hiking, backpacking, hunting, fishing, and various water sports), or visit other state attractions (including gardens, beaches, state parks, zoos, aquariums, amusement parks, and historical re-enactments).
 There is no shortage of options when it comes to great weekend excursions off-campus, all throughout the state.

 Alabama’s largest cities by population (and in descending order) include Birmingham, Huntsville, Mobile, Montgomery (the state capital), and Tuscaloosa.
 There are over 50 colleges and universities throughout the state of Alabama and, among those, plenty campuses offer real opportunities to study in Alabama.
 Currently, many of the international students in Alabama are visiting from the countries of India, China, and Japan.
-Academic institutions currently leading in international student recruitment in Alabama include the University of Alabama at Birmingham, University of North Alabama, and University of South Alabama.
+Academic institutions currently leading in international student recruitment in Alabama include Auburn University, The University of Alabama at Birmingham, University of North Alabama, and University of South Alabama.

 For more information and to search schools to study in Alabama, and to contact them for free for further information, please visit the Study in the USA School Search.